nilakshi104/Apparel_Extraction/README.md

  - images (Contains images deployed on heroku.
 These images are used as input if option selected in sidebar of web application is “Try with inbuilt test image”)
  - requirements.txt (List of all the dependencies required to run an application in Heroku’s dynos environment)
- - .sluignore
- - .gitignore
+ - .gitignore and .sluignore
- - Procfile
+ - Procfile (File containing explicit declaration of command to run application)
- - runtime.txt
+ - runtime.txt (Includes Python version to be installed while creating dyno)
- - setup.sh
+ - setup.sh (Script written to check verified login access while deploying application to heroku)
  - Decode_mask and ip_encode

-- aws_ec2/app.py
+- aws_ec2/app.py (Python file containing testing code and routes code (written using flask) stored on AWS EC2 instance.
+This is accessed by web application when api request is sent)